juristr/juristr.github.com/_posts/2016-08-06-ng2-forms-first-look.md

 ## Wrapping up

-Great, so I hope I was able to give you a first overview of what the Forms API looks like in Angular 2.
+Great, so I hope I was able to give you a first overview of what the Forms API looks like in Angular.
 Obviously there's much more to explore!

 {% include article-link.html
     url="http://blog.thoughtram.io/angular/2016/07/27/custom-form-controls-in-angular-2.html"
-    title="Custom Form Controls in Angular 2"
+    title="Custom Form Controls in Angular"
     text="Learn how to create custom form controls with Pascal Precht from Thoughtram"
 %}